dtcenter/METplotpy/docs/Users_Guide/histogram_2d.rst

 **Configuration File**

-The histogram_2d utilizes a default YAML configuration files to indicate the plot attributes such as titles, the plot size, the output plot name, and the variable of interest to plot.
+The histogram_2d utilizes a default YAML configuration file to indicate the plot attributes such as titles, the plot size, the output plot name, and the variable of interest to plot.
 The input data file and directory are specified at the command line.
 The default configuration file, histogram_2d_defaults.yaml is found in the
 $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config directory.  $METPLOTPY_SOURCE is the user-specified directory